Biden Says He’s Ending the Yemen War—But It's Too Soon to Celebrate - The details of Biden’s Yemen war announcement are what matter. Those are still not clear.

 The February 4 announcement by National Security Advisor Jake Sullivan that President Biden would end U.S. support for “offensive operations” in Yemen was understandably met with celebration by those opposed to the war.
-Almost six years of the U.S.-Saudi-U.A.E. onslaught on Yemen have left the country devastated by humanitarian disaster and famine.
+Almost six years of the U.S.-Saudi-U.A.E. war on Yemen have left the country devastated by humanitarian disaster and famine.
 Anti-war activists have spent these years—first during the Obama-Biden administration, then the Trump-Pence administration, and now the Biden-Harris administration—agitating to end U.S. participation in the onslaught.
 It has been an organizing effort that often seemed like shouting into the wind, as the bombings of hospitals, factories and weddings piled up.
-The countless people who have been toiling in obscurity to end this war, and the people in Yemen who have joined in this effort even while surrounded by hardship and death, certainly deserve praise and gratitude.
+The countless people who have been toiling in obscurity to end this war, and those in Yemen who have joined in this effort while surrounded by hardship and death, certainly deserve praise and gratitude for the fact we've gotten this far.

 But Biden’s foreign policy speech, delivered just hours after Sullivan’s teaser, unfortunately underscored that we must not celebrate the end of the war until we verify that it has actually, materially ended.
 That is because Biden’s remarks leave just enough room for the president to gesture toward ending the war without actually halting all U.S. participation in it.

 Biden first noted that USAID will reach Yemeni civilians who have suffered “unendurable devastation” (the Trump administration suspended aid to much of Yemen in 2020) and declared “this war has to end.”
 He then added, “We are ending all American support for offensive operations in the war in Yemen including relevant arms sales.”
+Biden said he is appointing career-long diplomat Timothy Lenderking as a special envoy to Yemen.
 But the president continued, “At the same time, Saudi Arabia faces missile attacks and UAV strikes and other threats from Iranian supplied forces in multiple countries.
 We are going to continue to help Saudi Arabia defend its sovereignty and its territorial integrity and its people.”

 Unfortunately, qualifiers like “offensive” and “relevant” do not signal a clear commitment to ending all forms of support for the U.S. war in Yemen, which includes targeting assistance, weapons sales (the U.S. is the largest supplier of arms to Saudi Arabia), logistics, training, and intelligence sharing with the Saudi-led coalition.
 Labeling Yemen’s Houthis as “Iranian supplied forces,” and making a commitment to defending Saudi Arabia’s “sovereignty,” echoes President Obama’s initial pretense for entering the war on Yemen in 2015.
 The White House statement that signaled Obama’s illegal entry declared, “In response to the deteriorating security situation, Saudi Arabia, Gulf Cooperation Council (GCC) members, and others will undertake military action to defend Saudi Arabia’s border and to protect Yemen’s legitimate government.”
 In other words, from the outset, this onslaught was framed by the U.S. as defensive.